In a mental health crisis? Call or text 988. Emergency: 911.

 Clinical evaluation

-A clinician reviews symptoms, history, safety, medication response, and whether TMS, therapy, or medication management is appropriate.
+A clinician reviews your history and whether TMS, therapy, or medication fits.

 Step 04